 We work hard to provide for ourselves and those around us.
 Despite the many barriers we face, we always find a way to persevere.

 What's one problem that threatens our progress?
 Prostate cancer (PC).

-When it comes to prostate cancer, it’s about “talking the talk and walking the walk,” if we want Black men to be proactive about their prostate health.
+When it comes to PC, it's about "talking the talk and walking the walk," if we want Black men to be proactive about their prostate health.

 Now's the time to Talk That Talk with our doctors about prostate cancer screening.

 TALK YOUR TALK ABOUT SCREENING